 In this episode, we focus mainly on trilingual families.
 For example, where one parent speaks Russian, the other German, and at school a third language is learnt.
 Our guest is Simona Montanari, researcher and mother of two trilingual (Spanish, Italian, English) teenagers.
 Together with Simona, we answer the following questions: What can you realistically expect from a child who grows up with three languages, and how can you best support his or her multilingual development?
 Are children able to keep their languages apart?
 Do they take longer to develop their language than children who grow up with only one or two languages?
 How many languages can a child learn at once?

 We discover that there are many similarities between trilingualism and bilingualism.
 This means that the factors that play a role in bilingualism, such as how much language a child is exposed to, also play a role in trilingualism.
 We also talk about (possible) differences between bilingualism and trilingualism.
 We discuss trilingual language development in the early years as well as what happens when children grow up and how you can ensure that your child continues to master and use all three languages.

-In this episode we have not one, but two Kletsheads of the week, Gabriel and Elliot.
+In this episode we have not one, but two Kletsheads of the week (starts at 27:54), Gabriel and Elliot.
 They live in France, but also speak English and Czech.